mcruz206/LearnAI-Bootcamp/lab02.4-luis_and_search/README.md

 ![Language Analyzers](./resources/assets/AzureSearch-Analyzer.png)

-For the final Index configuration step we will set the fields that will be used for type ahead, allowing the user to type parts of a word where Azure Search will look for best matches in these fields
+For the final Index configuration step, we will set the fields that will be used for type ahead, allowing the user to type parts of a word where Azure Search will look for best matches in these fields

 Click the **Suggester** tab and enter a Suggester Name: **sg** and choose **Tags and Faces** to be the fields to look for term suggestions